 Those SMDPA Members requesting to be included in a specific Colony should contact the SMDPA Registrar.

-Approved and adopted as Colony Bylaws by the Society Board of Assistants at a Regular Meeting on 10 November 2007.
+Approved for adoption as Colony Bylaws by the Society Board of Assistants at a Regular Meeting on 11 March 2017 and approved at the Annual Meeting of April 15, 2017.
 These Bylaws supersede all previous Colony Bylaws.